sglyon/IndexedTables.jl/README.md

     "Boston"  2016-07-08  2108 │ 11
     "Boston"  2016-07-08  2134 │ 10

-`broadcast` currently only allows the first argument to have more dimensions, so we had to pass a function that subtracts its first argument from its second instead of just `-`.
 Notice that `broadcast` also automatically performs an inner join, selecting only rows that match.